-Is data visible to all units participating in HEAT?
+- Is data visible to all units participating in OSM?

-Initial support for HEAT is provided by the central IT Service Desk who can answer questions around use or provide support.
-The team can ideally be contacted by telephone on 01865 6-12345 or incidents can either be logged via HEAT self-service or by emailing email@example.com
+- Initial support for OSM is provided by the central IT Service Desk who can answer questions around use or provide support.
+The team can ideally be contacted by telephone on 01865 6-12345 or incidents can either be logged via OSM Self-Service or by emailing email@example.com

-Can I have my own instance of HEAT?
+- Can I have my own instance of OSM?

-There are number of ways to report from HEAT:
+- There are number of ways to report from OSM:

 Searching is available in most workspaces (e.g. Incident, Change, Service Request, Task etc.) to help you to find records.
 Advanced searches and Filters can be used to find more specific details.
 A list of Saved Searches are published to each role.
 You can create your own Searches using your own frequently used criteria, and flag these as favourites so that they are available when you need them.

 This is the 'Home' screen, and typically consists of a series of tables and possibly charts.
 Dashboards are created centrally but users can set their own default dashboard.